• Home »

 Whether you're interested in high-altitude climbingtrekking in Nepal, or simply learning about the Earth's geological marvels, the Himalayas and Karakoram ranges represent the pinnacle of natural beauty and physical challenge.

-🌍 Where Are the Tallest Mountains?
+Where Are the Tallest Mountains in the World?

 • Most of the 100 highest mountains are in NepalChina (Tibet), and Pakistan.